dpacassi/UltimateDrupalReference/README.md

 - [Chosen](https://www.drupal.org/project/chosen) - Chosen uses the Chosen jQuery plugin to make your `<select>` elements more user-friendly.
 - [Client-side hierarchical select](https://www.drupal.org/project/cshs) - A simple client-side hierarchical select widget for taxonomy terms.
 - [Clientside Validation](https://www.drupal.org/project/clientside_validation) - This module adds clientside validation to all forms and webforms.
+- [Date all day](https://www.drupal.org/project/date_all_day) - Provides a field widget and a set of field formatters for date range field types to allow editors to set that a date has no time, meaning that it place all the day.
 - [Entity Form Steps](https://www.drupal.org/project/entity_form_steps) - Create multistep forms using field groups on entity form displays.
 - [Form Placeholder](https://www.drupal.org/project/form_placeholder) - This module creates the possibility to quickly add placeholders to all textfields of any form on the site.
 - [Honeypot](https://www.drupal.org/project/honeypot) - Honeypot uses both the honeypot and timestamp methods of deterring spam bots from completing forms on your Drupal site.